robwco/workshop-marketing/index.md

 This would allow you to save time, and get right to the important part: pitching clients and landing contracts.

-But setting up something like this for yourself can get expense.
+But setting up something like this for yourself can get expensive.
 If you paid someone $10/hour, and they spent 2 hours a day gathering leads, you'd be looking at $600/month.

 That's too much money.
-Instead, for less than the price you pay for a cup of coffee, you can pay me, a professional consultant, to find all of your outbound project leads web each morning.
+Instead, for less than the price you pay for a cup of coffee, you can pay me, a professional consultant, to find all of your outbound project leads each morning.

 Ask anyone who's hired lead gen like this, and they'll say it's usually really expensive, like 30% of your total sales.
 So if you landed a $10,000 contract, they might ask for $3,000!